 But I do believe that there is a supreme power beyond human comprehension.
 In fact, I spend quite some time praying as that gives me peace.

 I have been habituated into praying before doing anything, by mom.
 So it comes naturally to me to rotate a handful of rice 3 times around the vessel before cooking, in a way of thanking God for the food we have been provided.

 We had a tradition of applying turmeric and kumkum on all new clothes before wearing.
 And another one of keeping all important purchase bills, documents etc at God’s altar, the first time when we bring it home, which we follow even today.

 Following mom, I used to even clean up the stove and countertop and put a small kolam over it before beginning the process of cooking.
 Though somewhere down the lane I’d stopped doing that.

 I do things differently and have a lot of unconventional ways of going about everything.
 I always follow my gut feel in all that I do.
 Most of the time it works, but at times it flops and all those failures have been learning lessons for me.

 Talk about this site…

 Thanks are also due to my friends Jwala, Geetha, Neethu, and my cousin Rekha who are my resource people as they constantly trigger new ideas in me.
-Am thankful to my friend Sindhu who was always available to double check, look up and verify anything that I requested her.
+Am thankful to my friend Sindhu who was always available to double-check, look up and verify anything that I requested from her.

 I am also grateful to my hosting providers, A2 hosting.
 Their support crew, was always there on their toes whenever I needed help.

-So thats about me.
-I invite you guys to join me in this journey at Hemamagesh.com, & hope you will have something to take from here. 🙂
+So that’s about me.
+I invite you guys to join me on this journey at Hemamagesh.com, & hope you will have something to take from here. 🙂

 Comments and constructive suggestions are most welcome…